JuanGaleote/5g_deployment_tool/README.md

 ### Requirements 📋

  - Although this  tool is written in Matlab, it needs another Python application to run.
-Its name is Open Street Map Building Parser and you can find it here: https://github.com/FranciscoQuero/open_street_maps_buildings_parser .
+Its name is Open Street Map Building Parser and you can find it here: https://github.com/FranciscoQuero/open_street_maps_buildings_parser.
+Also, it is recommendable install SUMO Based Route Generator for user routing (https://github.com/JuanGaleote/sumo_based_route_generator).

  - Matlab R2020a or higher is required to run this app.
  - Python 3 is required to run the buildings parser.